Alcatraz

 The site consists of a rock terrace (approximately 3-4 m wide) at the base of a 10 m cliff on the SW end of the island.
 Plots are located along the terrace and transects remain submerged until peak low tide.

-Long-Term Monitoring Surveys at Alcatraz were established in 1989, and are done by the San Francisco Bay Area Network of the National Park Service's Inventory and Monitoring Program.
+Long-Term Monitoring Surveys at Alcatraz Island were established in 1989, and are done by the San Francisco Bay Area Network of the National Park Service’s Inventory and Monitoring Program.
 Long-Term MARINe surveys currently target the following species: Chthamalus/Balanus (Acorn Barnacles), Fucus (Northern Rockweed), Mastocarpus (Turkish Washcloth), and Pisaster (Ochre Star).
 In addition, motile invertebrates are monitored at this site.
-Click here for detailed intertidal monitoring protocols and additional information about the intertidal habitats of the San Francisco Bay Area National Parks.
-Click here to view Long-Term trends at this site.
+For more information see San Francisco Bay Area National Parks intertidal monitoring protocols and Long-Term trends at this site.

-Biodiversity Surveys were done by University of California Santa Cruz in 2005 and 2009.
+Biodiversity Surveys were done in 2005 and 2009.
 The Biodiversity Survey grid encompasses one section that is approximately 32 meters (along shore) x 15 meters (seaward).
-Click here to view Biodiversity Survey findings at this site.
+For more information see the Biodiversity Survey findings at this site.

 This site was also sampled in 2007 and 2009 as part of a Natural Resource Damage Assessment (NRDA).

-For more information about Alcatraz, please contact Darren Fong (darren_fong@nps.gov).
+For more information about Alcatraz Island, please contact Darren Fong (darren_fong@nps.gov).

 See Also